schlae/amiga-hddlw/README.md

 wire in the image)
 * Connect a wire from pin 16 of IC2 to pin 6 of the floppy connector (red wire in the image)
+* (Optional) This drive *may* have issues regulating the motor speed at lower RPMs.
+You can try changing resistor R21 (located next to IC2) from 100K to a 68K resistor.

 ![Modifications on the Sony MPF920-E](https://github.com/schlae/amiga-hddlw/blob/main/photos/sony_modded.jpg)